alexandreiabattles/content-ops-starter/content/pages/home.md

         title: SERVICE
         subtitle: The Job Stuff
         text: >
-          If you are creative and want to request a weapon design for you own ideas, you can consult with Queen Boudica (shiela42), without any type of commitment, we can request an estimated price.
+          If you are creative and want to request a weapon design with your own ideas, you can consult with Queen Boudica (shiela42), without any type of commitment, we can request an estimated price.
         image:
           type: ImageBlock
           url: /images/icon2.svg